hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/Snapshots.md

 <q>**Going Live Checklist!** Before you publish your Snapshot to Live, please review the [Going Live Checklist](/Getting Started/Going Live Checklist/README.md) to ensure everything runs smoothly.</q>

+### Publishing Snapshots and Evaluation Users

+If you are logged into the platform as an *Evaluation* user, you won't be able to publish your games through to the Live stage for the typical case:
+* Where you have created a game for yourself, developed the game and created Snapshots in Preview, the publish icon button will not be available for your game Snapshots.
+* However, if a user with a full user account has made you a Collaborator on their game and assigned you a permissions Group with Publish Snapshot write permission and you log into their game, you'll see the publish icon button and can publish Snapshots on the game.

+See the [Going Live Checklist](/Getting Started/Going Live Checklist/README.md) for information on upgrading your account status.

 ### Publishing a Snapshot for the First Time

 When you publish one of your game's Snapshots from *Preview* to *Live* for the first time, a confirmation dialog appears.
 This acts as a reminder, which you can use to finally decide on the *Primary Region* for your game: